crousty24-bit/project-calculator/README.md

 &nbsp;		- when a Result is calculated after pressing "=" : **press "=" again should not calc anything (from previous operation)✅**

-&nbsp;		- same as been verified when a Result if calculated after an intermediate operation such as : 10 + 10 *(20)* - 2 =
+&nbsp;		- same as been verified when a Result if calculated after an intermediate operation such as : 10 + 10 *(20)* - 2 = … **✅**

 &nbsp;
-	- last, round answers with long decimals (display)
+	- last, round answers with long decimals (display) : **add logic to roundup answers to 2 decimals ✅**

+*--> code is working as intended.
+Now, the base logic is reinforced and all(?) potentials bugs have been fixed accordingly.*

+*--> some parts in step 7 were really difficult to come around but in the end, I managed to make it work.
+I've learned a lot during this process.
+The main aspect I'm proud of : even when I felt lost or doing the 'wrong' thing, struggling hard etc. => most of time I always come with the good logic, the right mindset and process to get to the bottom of an issue, even if I use the wrong method (e.g. no you cant use that the way you think*

+*it will work) or messed up syntax.
+--> at this point, we meet every requirements from TOP project : a fully functionnal calculator !*

+**Last, the dessert : adding Flexbox and CSS properties.
+This is our step 8 :** **WORKING ON ..**

+*